xaindex/x-do-chat/README.md

 ## Prerequisites

 - **X-Do Chat weights**.
 The weights for LLaMA have not yet been released publicly.
 - **GPU machine**.
 You'll need a Linux machine with an NVIDIA GPU attached and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) installed.
-If you don't already have access to a machine with a GPU, check out our [guide to getting a GPU machine](https://replicate.com/docs/guides/get-a-gpu-machine).
+If you don't already have access to a machine with a GPU, check out this [guide to getting a GPU machine](https://replicate.com/docs/guides/get-a-gpu-machine).
 - **Docker**.
 You'll be using the Cog command-line tool to build and push a model.
 Cog uses Docker to create containers for models.

 ## Step 1: Set up weights